Diversity and Inclusion Training: Embedding Accessibility Coaching into Digital Systems

 The journey of digital inclusivity coaching often begins with a realisation: accessibility is not just about meeting standards but about empowering all people.

 Many professionals enter the field after first encountering the challenges of digital exclusion and seeing the need for better systems.
-Those who become trainers are often motivated by the tangible impact that inclusive practices can have on both businesses and users.
+Those who go on to deliver inclusion training are often motivated by the tangible impact that inclusive practices can have on both businesses and users.
 By providing structured coaching and training, they help teams across different roles integrate accessibility into their daily workflows.

-Initially, digital inclusivity training is often introduced within specific teams, such as web development, UX design, or compliance.
+Initially, diversity and inclusion training is often introduced within specific teams, such as web development, UX design, or compliance.
 However, as awareness grows, organisations see the value of expanding it to a broader range of roles, including:

 • Designers, developers, content creators, and product managers